 What makes a new dental patient choose one dental practice over another?
 That’s exactly what successful consultant and multi-practice owner Michael Abernathy, DDS asked when he surveyed over 10,000 of his own patients.
 Their answers were very revealing…and can be exceptionally valuable for you.
 Abernathy created a list of the 10 most important considerations patients make when choosing a dentist.

-The critical list is filled with important tricks and tips you’ll want to make sure are in place at your practice.
+The critical “what patients want” list is filled with important tricks and tips you’ll want to make sure are in place at your practice.
 They’re also just good business practices that factor into the new doctor match-making process.

 Don’t make them wait

 No one likes waiting, especially new patients.
 See new patients within 48 hours of when they make the initial appointment call.
 Use block scheduling to specifically reserve time for new patients every week.

 When a patient and a team member come together over the phone, that’s how first impressions are made.
 Having someone who’s a friendly, welcoming representative of the practice helps a potential new dental patient commit to an appointment.